pretix/pretix/doc/api/resources/items.rst

                                                                  (or ``null``).
 available_until                       datetime                   The last date time at which this item can be bought
                                                                  (or ``null``).
-require_voucher                       boolean                    If ``true``, this item can only be bought using a
+hidden_if_available                   integer                    The internal ID of a quota object, or ``null``.
+If
-                                                                 voucher that is specifically assigned to this item. hide_without_voucher                  boolean                    If ``true``, this item is only shown during the voucher
+                                                                 set, this item won't be shown publicly as long as this quota is available. require_voucher                       boolean                    If ``true``, this item can only be bought using a voucher that is specifically assigned to this item. hide_without_voucher                  boolean                    If ``true``, this item is only shown during the voucher